16 tips for Sonos users

 The Sonos control app is very user-friendly.
 But voice control makes Sonos even friendlier.

-Once you have it all set up, you can say, “Alexa, play Tom Petty in the kitchen.”
-How cool is that?
-Of course, you can also use voice control to change the volume, skip tracks, pause, and so on.
+Once you have it all set up, you can say, “Alexa, play Tom Petty,” or "Hey, Google, play Tom Petty."
+How cool is that?.

 3. Wake up and go to sleep with Sonos

 Bedside alarm clocks are so last century.
 Use Sonos to wake up to your music of choice.
-Set it to gently wake you with a classical piece through the Play:1 on your nightstand.
+Set it to gently wake you with a classical piece through the Sonos One speaker on your nightstand.
 Or wake up the whole house with something a little more energetic playing in every bedroom.

 You can also use your bedroom speaker to help you fall asleep.
 Create a “sleep time” playlist of soothing music or nature sounds that will help you drift off.
 Program a sleep timer to turn the sound off after you’ve fallen asleep.